cloudmesh/client/docs/source/man/man.rst

             Reads env OS_* variables and registers a new cloud in yaml, interactively.
 Default PROVIDER is openstack and HOSTNAME is localhost.

+        register username [USERNAME]
+            Sets the username in yaml with the value provided.

 reservation